-In NSW vehicle repairers must be licensed to work on your car and employ only certified tradespeople to carry out the repairs that affect the safety or performance of a vehicle.
+In NSW, repairers must be licensed and employ certified tradespeople to carry out the repairs that affect the safety or performance of a vehicle.

 Repairers who carry out repairs below an acceptable standard or who operate in an unfair or dishonest manner can be disciplined and their repairer’s licence suspended or cancelled.